zoogeny/zoogeny/books/story-self/14-Chapter-8-On-The-One-draft.md

 I believe that we are are conscious beings within a universe that has been found by the Nous.
 We are a reflection of the Nous's separation from the One and our spiritual journey is a reflection of the Nous's own spiritual journey.

-I do not believe that the journey of complete reunification with the One has been completed in our time.
+I do not believe that the journey of complete reunification with the One has been achieved in our time.
 I believe that journey shall be completed at some future point within this universe.
 We are one step in a long chain of time that culminates in the process by which the Nous achieves reunification with the One.

 ### Simultaneity